Üsküdar: Salacak

 Üsküdar's long promenade along the coast from the center down in southern direction towards the bus station at Harem is popular in summer as it commands views of the European shore of Topkapı Palace, Hagia Sophia, Sultan Ahmed Mosque (The Blue Mosque), Taksim and Beşiktaş.
 This promenade is lined with cafes and restaurants, the most prominent of which is not on the coast but out in the water: the Maiden's Tower (Kız Kulesi), a small tower just off the coast that has existed since Byzantine times, when it was called Leander's Tower.
 From time to time it has been used as a toll booth; now it is used as an upscale restaurant and a venue for wedding parties.
 The name comes from a legend about a princess shut in the tower.

 On nice days people gather on the shore to fish, sit and drink tea or to enjoy being out on the water in little rowing boats.
 The Ayazma Mosque (1760) stands on the shore opposite the tower.
 The streets of Salacak behind the coast, in the area called Imrahor, are attractive and still hold a number of classic Ottoman wooden houses.
 The legendary 17th-century Hezarfen Ahmet Çelebi is said to have landed here on his hang-glider flight across the Bosphorus.

 Further down along the coast is the Harem neighborhood, which contains a major intercity bus terminal and the Selimiye Barracks, where Florence Nightingale once tended wounded British soldiers.
 Behind the coast, towards the east, Üsküdar climbs steeply into the residential areas uphill, Bağlarbaşı and Doğancılar.

 Doğancılar

-A pleasant neighborhood on the hill above Salacak, with plenty of trees between the buildings and a small park.
+A neighborhood on the hill above Salacak, with plenty of trees between the buildings and a small park.
 There is a wide avenue winding uphill from Üsküdar, which has plenty of shops and cafes, and also a theater (the Musahipzade Celal Sahnesi), the fire station, the former women's prison (Paşakapısı Prison), Burhan Felek High School and Doğancılar mosque (opposite the park).